LimeBlast/long-haul/_posts/2016-08-07-you-light-up-my-heart.markdown

 - circuit-stickers
 ---

-If you'll indulge me for just a moment, I want to talk about something which isn't related to zombies, but is about electronics and my attempts to get creative.
+<p class="intro"><span class="dropcap">I</span>f you'll indulge me for just a moment, I want to talk about something which isn't related to zombies, but is about electronics and my attempts to get creative.</p>

 With the failure of the battery monitor project, I was determined to end the day having actually achieved something, so I decided to take a look at my [Circuit Stickers Starter Kit](https://shop.pimoroni.com/products/chibi-lights-led-circuit-stickers-stem-starter-kit).